ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 | Rock                     | 0.613 s | -43 % |
 | Manual parallelisation   | 0.451 s | -26 % |

-Being able to do this is an advantage of using a query-based architecture.
+Being able to do this seems to be a great advantage of using a query-based architecture.
 The modules can be processed in any order, and any non-processed dependencies that are missing are processed and cached on an as-needed basis.

-ThreadScope shows that the CPU core utilisation is improved, even though the timings aren't as much better as one might expect from seeing the change:
+ThreadScope shows that the CPU core utilisation is improved, even though the timings aren't as much better as one might expect from the image:

 [![](../images/speeding-up-sixty/4-7ca773e347dae952d4c7249a0310f10077a2474b-threadscope.png)](../images/speeding-up-sixty/4-7ca773e347dae952d4c7249a0310f10077a2474b-threadscope.png)

-It's also interesting to look at the flamegraph, because the proportion of time that goes to parsing has gone down to about 17 % (without having made any changes to the parser), which can be seen in the top-right part of the image:
+The flamegraph is also interesting, because the proportion of time that goes to parsing has gone down to about 17 % without having made any changes to the parser, which can be seen in the top-right part of the image:

 [![](../images/speeding-up-sixty/4-7ca773e347dae952d4c7249a0310f10077a2474b.svg)](../images/speeding-up-sixty/4-7ca773e347dae952d4c7249a0310f10077a2474b.svg)